camille-readbean/tp/docs/UserGuide.md

 1. `unsched` This is the command for unscheduling an appointment for a client.
 2. `2` is the index of Natasha.
 3. `--appt=` specifies the index of the appointment to unschedule.
 In this case 2.
-4. Notice Hu Tao's total number of appointment decreased and she no longer have an upcoming appointment.
+4. Notice that Hu Tao's total number of appointments decreased and she no longer has an upcoming appointment.

 <div class="page-break"></div>